 Functional Magnetic Resonance Imaging - fMRI

-fMRI is a new procedure that shows us how the brain works.
+A new procedure that shows us how the brain works.

 Up to now we have had the computed-tomography-scan and magnetic resonance exams (Do the acronyms CT-Scan and MRI look more familiar to you?) to see the brain anatomy.
 These exams produce images that show the surface and the inner parts of the brain as in the best pictures of a scholarly book.
 But the function of the brain could not be assessed with these tools.
 For this purpose we used to deal with electro-encephalograms, also named EEG, and more sophisticated procedures like evoked potentials, a sort of electrical detection of the activity of the cortex.
 And these exams are not images of the brain.
 Instead they are a representation of groups of waves produced by the electrical activity of the cortex averaged at a given point.
 The bigger the wave (or the higher its frequency) the more the activity.

 Functional magnetic resonance imaging (fMRI) is a development of MRI techniques that allows visualization of brain functions related to specific tasks.
 The study does not require any substance to be administered since it is based on the indigenous brain vascular response, requiring only cooperation for periods ranging from 15 to 60 minutes.